ConceptaNjolima/MyTNTResources/README.md

 * **Web design** - building a web application with HTML, CSS, and React.
 * **Typescript programming** - building a web application with VS Code and TypeScript.

 The course is applied to the to the application development process, end to end, from identifying user needs to building a prototype.
-The course accumulates with NTs
+The course accumulates with NTs building and pitching an app prototype.

 **Product thinking**